-Whether parent plus loan refinancing is successful for you depends mostly on your credit situation.
+Whether Parent PLUS loan refinancing is the right choice for you depends mostly on your credit situation.
 In order to get the best terms, you need good credit.
-In fact, some lenders won’t consider you for parent PLUS refinancing without a good credit score and adequate income.
+In fact, some lenders won’t consider you for Parent PLUS refinancing without a good credit score and adequate income.

-Keep in mind that when you got your parent PLUS loan from the federal government, the credit check was limited to major negative events, like missed payments or default on your own student loans.
+Keep in mind that when you borrowed your Parent PLUS loan from the federal government, the credit check was limited to major negative events, like missed payments or default on your own student loans.

-When you refinance these loans, you’re getting a private loan, and the underwriting standards are tougher.
+When you refinance these loans, you’re borrowing a private loan, and the underwriting standards are tougher.
 Before you try to refinance PLUS loans, double-check your credit.

-When you get your parent PLUS loan, it’s your debt, even if you take it out in order to help your child or grandchild with their education.
+When you get your Parent PLUS loan, it’s your debt, even if you take it out in order to help your child with their education.
 In order to get around this, you can have your student take over the loan through refinancing.

 If you go this route, the student will have to be approved to refinance your debt.
 Since the debt was taken out as a benefit to them, some lenders are willing to have the student take it on.

-However, if you refinance a parent PLUS loan to your child, realize that they will have to meet the credit requirements set for by the lender.
-That might mean you will have to cosign on the loan in order for them to get it.
+If you refinance a Parent PLUS loan to your child, realize that they will have to meet the credit requirements set by the lender.
+That might mean you will most likely have to cosign on the loan in order for them to get it.
 While the student then becomes mainly responsible for the debt, if they start missing payments, you are required to step in.

 The reality is that you can’t just put the student’s name on the PLUS loan and have them take over payments.
 Lenders require them to actually qualify for a loan.
-However, if you can have the debt put in their name, even if you have to cosign to help them qualify to refinance the parent PLUS loan, at least it transfers some of the responsibility to them.
+However, if you can have the debt put in their name, even if you have to cosign to help them qualify to refinance the Parent PLUS loan, at least it transfers some of the responsibility to the student.

-If you can’t get the company to refinance a parent PLUS loan into the student’s name, you can work with your child to see if they will make payments.
-They can send the payments to the lender each month instead of you, or they can send you payments that you can then put toward the parent PLUS debt.
+If you can’t get the company to refinance a Parent PLUS loan into the student’s name, you can work with your child to see if they will make payments.
+They can send the payments to the lender each month, or they can send you payments that you then put toward the Parent PLUS debt.

 3. Use a Home Equity Loan

 In many cases, because a home equity loan represents secured debt, you can get a lower interest rate.
 You might be able to save money and lower your payments each month.
-Depending on your credit, you might be able to get better terms with a home equity loan than you would from using a private parent PLUS refinancing company.
+Depending on your credit, you might be able to get better terms with a home equity loan than you would from using a private student loan refinancing company.

 Parent PLUS loans are unsecured debt, while a home equity loan is a secured debt.
 It’s important to be very careful and understand the risks before you use secured debt to pay off an unsecured loan.